Michelle Sechser

 She won the bronze medal in both the women's lightweight double sculls and women's quadruple sculls events at the 2011 Pan American Games held in Guadalajara, Mexico.
-In 2015, Sechser won a bronze medal at World Cup II in the LW2x in Lucerne, Switzerland.
-Sechser went on to win a bronze medal at the 2017 World Rowing Championships in the LW2x in Sarasota, Florida.
-Sechser also rowed for the USA National Team in 2011-15 and 2017-2021.
+She competed in the LW4x at the 2012 World Rowing Championships, the LW1x at the 2013 World Rowing Championships, and the LW2x at the 2014 and 2015 World Rowing Championships.
+In 2015, Sechser won a bronze medal at World Cup II in the LW2x in Lucerne, Switzerland before competing in the World Rowing Champions in Aiguebelette, France.